 The Masters degree with Merit may be awarded if a student achieves an overall weighted average of 60.00% or above, with no mark in any element which counts towards the final assessment falling below 50%.
+A Merit will not normally be awarded if a student re-sits or re-takes any credit bearing element of the programme.

 The Masters degree with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above, with no mark in any element which counts towards the final assessment falling below 50%.
-A Distinction will not normally be awarded if a student re-sits or retakes any credit bearing element of the programme.
-In exceptional circumstances a viva may be held for a student at the request of the Examiners.
+A Distinction will not normally be awarded if a student re-sits or re-takes any credit bearing element of the programme.